markmo/dltemplate/README.rst

 27. Building a chatbot using a sequence-to-sequence model approach.
 28. Basic principles of Q-Learning
 29. Tips and tricks to train a Deep Q-Learning Network - Frame Buffer, Experience Replay
+30. Basic principles of using the REINFORCE algorithm

 Datasets